davidtorosyan/factorio-hub/README.md

 ## Introduction

-This is the project for Factorio Hub, a resource planning website for [Factorio](https://www.factorio.com/).
+This is the project for https://factoriohub.net, a resource planning website for [Factorio](https://www.factorio.com/).

 Built with [Nuxt](https://nuxt.com/) and [PrimeVue](https://primevue.org/).